 What do I want to major in?

-Goes without saying, this should be you’re the very first question you ask yourself.
+Goes without saying, this should be you’re the very first question you ask yourself while you narrow down your list.

 If you already have an idea of what you want to major in, start your search by only shortlisting those colleges that offer your major.